-Key point Question/comment and Council response GOCCC decisions being made about the centre's future.
-The timber fence a Funding is needed for the childcare centre to keep it up to standard in between decisions being made about the centre's future.
+Key point Question/comment and Council response Funding for GOCCC Funding is needed for the childcare centre to keep it up to standard in between decisions being made about the centre's future.
 The timber fence and overgrown garden need work.
 Will there be any sort of funding to keep the childcare up to standard?
 Council response SK - We'll have to take that on notice.